 The ancient berber granaries of the Anti-Atlas Mountains in Morocco, such as the Inoummar granary, Ait Kine, Agadir Imchguiguiln, and Agadir Tasguent, are compelling vestiges of Morocco’s rich historical and agricultural history.
 These berber granaries, nestled among the harsh and arid terrain of the Anti-Atlas, serve as physical reminders of the inventive ways our forefathers devised to overcome the obstacles provided by this difficult climate.

-These granaries, which were often constructed into the mountainsides or perched on hilltops, were cleverly designed to safeguard precious grain and other important resources from both the blistering desert sun and prospective intruders.
+These granaries, often built into mountainsides or perched on hilltops, cleverly safeguarded precious grain and other vital resources from the blistering desert sun and potential intruders.
 The exquisite architecture and craftsmanship of these monuments attest to the skill and resourcefulness of ancient Berber societies.
 Today, they offer a fascinating peek into the past as well as an opportunity for modern guests to interact with Morocco’s enduring spirit.

 Collective Granary – Ait Kine